Vlarumal/healthcare/backend/README.md

 3. Run migrations: `npm run migrate`
 4. Start server: `npm run dev`

+## Configuration

+### Trust Proxy Setting

+The `TRUST_PROXY_COUNT` environment variable configures how many reverse proxies are in front of the Express application.
+This is important for IP-based rate limiting and security features to correctly identify client IP addresses.

+- Default value: `1` (single load balancer)
+- In production environments, adjust this value based on your infrastructure setup
+- Set to `0` if running directly without any reverse proxies

 ## Directory Structure

 - `src/` - Source code